George Takei: After Star Trek

 In 1979, Takei co-wrote the science fiction novel Mirror Friend, Mirror Foe with Robert Asprin.

-Takei's autobiography, To the Stars, was published in 1994.
-At one point, he had hoped to make a film or telefilm based on chapters dealing with the internment of Japanese-Americans during World War II, of which he had personal experience.
+Takei's autobiography, To The Stars, was published in 1994.
+At one point, he had hoped to make a film or telefilm based on chapters dealing with the internment of Japanese Americans during World War II, of which he had personal experience.

 In January 2007, Takei began appearing on Heroes, as Kaito Nakamura, a successful Japanese businessman and father to one of the main characters, time/space-travelling Hiro Nakamura, who also happens to be an obsessive fan of Star Trek.
 In the first episode in which Takei appears, "Distractions", the license plate of the limo he arrives in is NCC-1701, another reference to the Star Trek series.
 He appeared in all four seasons of the show.

 Takei appeared on the first episode of Secret Talents of the Stars, singing country music, but was not selected to proceed to the next stage.
 However the point became moot as the series was abruptly cancelled after the opening episode.

-In 2008, he appeared on the 8th season of the reality TV series I'm a Celebrity...
+In 2008, Takei appeared on the 8th season of the reality TV series I'm a Celebrity...
 Get Me Out of Here! on the British ITV television network.
 He lived in the Australian bush for 21 days and nights, doing tasks along with fellow campers to gain better meals and survive eviction from the show.
 His politeness and calmness made him popular with the other campers.
 Out of 12 participants the British public voted him into 3rd place behind 2nd placed Martina Navratilova and winner Joe Swash.

 In 2009, Takei appeared in an episode of Star Wars: The Clone Wars as the Neimoidian general, Lok Durd, the first time a leading actor from Star Trek worked in a Star Wars production.
 In April that year, he voiced a fictitious version of himself in the NASA animated short "Robot Astronomy Talk Show: Gravity and the Great Attractor", part of the web-series IRrelevant Astronomy produced by NASA's Spitzer Space Telescope.
 Takei (and his husband Brad Altman) appeared in a documentary short titled George & Brad in Bed (2009) that profiled their relationship and was a guest on NPR's Wait Wait...
 Don't Tell Me!.

 In 2010, Takei recorded a series of public service announcements for the Social Security Administration to help promote applying online for benefits.

 In 2011, he appeared with husband Brad Altman in All Star Mr & Mrs, a show on ITV in Britain presented by Phillip Schofield and Fern Britton.

 Takei was one of the celebrities in the 12th season of The Apprentice.
 He was fired in the third episode, which aired on March 4, 2012.